 Russian sage is usually grown from container plants, These can be planted any time during the growing season.
 If you are planting more than one, be sure to give each plants at least 2 -3 ft. of space, to fill out into.

 These plants are very easy to grow.
-They tolerate poor soil, a wide range of soil pH and drought.
+They tolerate poor soil, drought, and a wide range of soil pH.
 Although Russian sage is extremely drought tolerant, new transplants will need regular water.

 Gardeners in all climates should prune Russian sage plants back to about 6-8 inches in the spring.
 Do this just as the lower leaf buds are beginning to open, but before new growth fully starts.

 Many varieties of Russian sage have a somewhat weeping habit.
 If you want a more upright plant either choose a variety bred to grow upright. like 'Login', or use something like pea brush to keep the weeping side from flopping.

 It is recommended you divide plants every 4 - 6 years, to rejuvenate them and to cut back on their ability to spread.
-I have not found this to be easy to do and my plants still spread.
+This gets harder to do, the old the plant gets.